-Happy Birthday Kartik Aaryan - The Actor Receives A Sweet Surprise From His Parents
+Happy Birthday Kartik Aaryan - Actor Receives Sweet Surprise From His Parents!

 ur birthday, but “focus” is on me 🤪📸 juusssst kiddin, happy bday Tiki 👶🏻 @kartikaaryan

-On the work front, Kartik is pre-occupied with multiple projects.
+Kartik Aaryan is pre-occupied with multiple projects in Bollywood.
 Currently, he's gearing up for his forthcoming release, Pati, Patni Aur Woh which also casts Bhumi Pednekar in the lead role.
 The actor is simultaneously shooting for Dostana 2 and Bhool Bhulaiyaa 2.
 Apart from these two films, Kartik will also be seen in Imtiaz Ali's next, Aaj Kal opposite Sara Ali Khan, his rumoured beau.

 (Social media posts are unedited)